-Graduates of a NAACLS accredited MLT-C program will be eligible for an Associate of Science in Medical Laboratory Technology by completing the following requirements:
+Graduates of a NAACLS accredited MLT-C program will be eligible for an Associate of Applied Science in Medical Laboratory Technology by completing the following requirements:

-- 1. Providing an official record of completion of an accredited MLT program. - 2.
-Providing a written notification of intent to pursue the MLT degree. - 3.
-Passing Part I of a comprehensive exam and thereby receiving transfer credit for 26 credit hours of medical laboratory technology course work (see MLT Credit by Transfer). - 4.
+- 1. Providing an official record of completion of an accredited MLT-C program. - 2.
+Providing a written notification of intent to pursue the MLT Associate of Applied Science Degree. - Passing Part I of a comprehensive exam and thereby receiving transfer credit for 26 credit hours of medical laboratory technology course work (see MLT Credit by Transfer). - 4.
 Passing Part II of a comprehensive examination and thereby receiving Credit by Proficiency for 18 credit hours of medical laboratory technology course work (see MLT Credit by Proficiency).